Participate in the COVID-19 Genomic Study

 The Cepheid's COVID-Test results will be available within 45 minutes, approved by FDA to be released by end of the month.
 [Link]

-Evolution selects for 'loners' that hang back from collective behavior—at least in slime molds.
+Evolution selects for 'loners' that hang back from collective behaviour—at least in slime molds.
 [Link]